Abopo/HamsterBall/Assets/Resources/Text/CutscenesREADME.txt

 S - Sound effect to play

 B - Board to load
+* If the board to load is set to "InGame" that means this cutscene is playing within a stage, so we should not load a new scene

 E - Ends the cutscene
 *Used for in-game cutscenes that don't need to load a new level at the end*